Subject: Backgrounder on Bennett Environmental Inc. Proposal

 Environmental Programme (Inventory of World-wide PCB

-Destruction Capacity, 1998) listed 37 incinerators
+Destruction Capacity, 1998) listed 37 incinerators that are

 used to burn PCBs.
 The health threats to the local